workkkfor2012/gemini-coder/README.md

 > Too many tokens fighting for attention may _decrease_ performance due to being too "distracting", diffusing attention too broadly and decreasing a signal to noise ratio in the features. ~Andrej Karpathy

-## Web chats
+# Web chats

-Use your favorite chatbot no more tediously copy-pasting contents of files you want to include with your instructions.
+Use your favorite chatbot without tedious copy-pasting contents of files you want to include with your instructions.

-**The feature has two modes:**
+**Operates in two modes:**

-- General - ask anything
+- General<br/>_Ask anything_
-- Code Completions - code completion at cursor
+- Code Completions <br/>_Ask what fits the cursor position_

-Prompts can be copied or sent to the browser hands-free!
+Prompts with context and instructions can be copied to clipboard or sent directly to the chosen chatbot.

-**_Apply Chat Response_** is a smart tool that automatically integrates chat responses with the codebase by modyfing exisitng files or creating new ones.
+**Apply Chat Response** is a smart tool that automatically integrates multi-file changes with the codebase by modyfing exisitng files or creating new ones.
+Works with chat responses in three edit formats: truncated, whole and diff.

-**Supported chatbots: _(alphabetically)_**
+### Supported chatbots:

+_(alphabetically)_

 - AI Studio
 - ChatGPT